Last updated: August 10, 2026

 The question is: does your brand show up in those answers?

 If not, you’re invisible to a fast-growing channel.
-This guide covers exactly how to get your brand mentioned in ChatGPT — with 10 practical strategies you can start using today.
+This guide covers exactly how to get your brand mentioned in ChatGPT: with 10 practical strategies you can start using today.

 How ChatGPT decides what to recommend

-Before diving into tactics, you need to understand how ChatGPT actually picks what to recommend.
+You need to understand how ChatGPT actually picks what to recommend.
 It’s not random, and it’s not a black box once you know the basics.

 Citations come from trusted web sources.
 When ChatGPT includes links in its responses, those citations come from pages it found through browsing.
 Pages that are well-structured, authoritative, and information-rich are more likely to be cited.

-10 Strategies to rank in ChatGPT
+10 strategies to rank in ChatGPT

 1. Create answer-ready content